 Hopefully, this should give you some idea of the prices involved.

-For less than £320 you'll still be able to find A+++ Bosch, Whirlpool, Zanussi and Hotpoint models.
+For less than £320 you'll still be able to find A+++ energy-efficient Bosch, Whirlpool, Zanussi and Hotpoint washing machine models.

 Of course, the bigger the size and the more features and programs you need, the higher the price.

 This measurement refers to the maximum dry weight of washing it can hold.
-And of course, overloading can result in drainage issues and potential long-term damage.
+And of course, overloading the drum can result in drainage issues and potential long-term damage.